-The fate of used technology has received increasing attention worldwide.
-Intel's Students Recycling Used Technology (StRUT) program and computer recycling events are efforts to keep old computers and related equipment out of landfills by putting them to good use in schools. and related equipment out of landfills by putting them to good use in schools and in the community.
-Students learn to revaluate repair and refurbish donated computers Today, more than 140 schools and 3,000 students participate in StRUT, resulting in the diversion of more than 30,000 computers from landfills.
-In 2001, Intel held computer recycling events at four U.S. locations Since 1999, nearly 6,000 people participated in the events and dropped off more than 422,000 pounds of computer-related equipment.
+The fate of used technology has received increasing attention worldwide intel's Students Recycling Used Technology (StRUT) program and computer recycling events are efforts to keep old computers and related equipment out of landfills by putting them to good use in schools and in the community.
+Students learn to evaluate, repair and refurbish donated computers.
+Today, more than 140 schools and 3:000 students participate in StRUT, resulting in the diversion of more than 30,000 computers from landfills.
+In 2001, Intel held computer recycling events at four U.S. locations.
+Since 1999, nearly 6,000 people participated in the events and dropped off more than 422,000 pounds of computer-related equipment.

-For more information on reuse and recycling initiatives, visit www.intel.com/intel/other/ehs/ R R Initiatives.htm
+For more information on reuse and recycling initiatives, visit:

+www.intel.com/intel/other/ehs/ R_R_Initiatives.htm